-Members of Congress frequently receive requests from constituents for information and assistance in obtaining funds for projects.
-Many state and local governments, nonprofit social service and community action organizations, private research groups, small businesses, and individuals approach congressional offices for information on funding, both from the federal government and from the private sector.
-The congressional office is seen by constituents as a potential source of assistance in:
+Members of Congress often get requests from constituents for information and help in obtaining funds for projects.
+Many state and local governments, nonprofit social service and community action organizations, private research groups, small businesses, and individuals approach congressional offices to find out about funding, both from the federal government and from the private sector.